rob-luke/fnirs-apps-scalp-coupling-index/README.md

 The extracted metric is saved as a column in the `channels.tsv` BIDS file.
 If a threshold is specified, then the status column in `channels.tsv` will also be set.

+If you prefer a visual report of the data quality see: [fNIRS App: Quality Reports](https://github.com/rob-luke/fnirs-apps-quality-reports)

 **Feedback is welcome!!** Please let me know your experience with this app by raising an issue.

 ## Usage